No Fixed Address (album): Singles

 The lead US rock single from the album is titled "Edge of a Revolution", and was sent for adds on Rock radio on August 18, 2014, and was released to iTunes on August 19.

 The lead pop single (second overall) is titled "What Are You Waiting For?".
 It was premiered on German and UK radio stations on September 4, before being released in Australia on September 5, 2014.
-It impacted US Hot AC radio stations on September 22, 2014 according to Republic Records' radio site.
+It impacted US Hot AC radio stations on September 22, 2014, according to Republic Records' radio site.

 The second US rock single (and third single overall) off the album is "Million Miles an Hour".

 For the second pop single off of the album, the band decided to do a trio release, with different tracks going to different countries.
 "Miss You" was released in the United Kingdom on February 16, 2015, "She Keeps Me Up" was released in North America on February 17, 2015, and "Satellite" was released in Europe on March 7, 2015.

-"Get 'Em Up" was later announced that the track will be sent for US Rock airplay on May 5, 2015 as the third rock single, and seventh overall single off of the album.
+"Get 'Em Up" was later announced that the track will be sent for US Rock airplay on May 5, 2015, as the third rock single, and seventh overall single from the album.
 It was officially sent for rock adds on June 2, 2015.

 It was announced on May 11, 2015, that "Satellite" would be impacting US Hot AC radio on the same day, making it the third pop single in the US.
 "Satellite" was later announced as the 3rd single in the UK and Ireland on May 21 and was added to the BBC Radio 2 B-List.

 On May 17, 2015, it was announced by Virgin Radio Italy that "Make Me Believe Again" was going to be released as a rock single in Italy.

 Critical reception

-No Fixed Address has currently received a 54/100 review score on Metacritic, based on five reviews.
+No Fixed Address received a 54/100 review score on Metacritic, based on five reviews.

 AllMusic, rating it 3.5 stars out of five, noted favorably that the album is more influenced by EDM than the band's previous work, which reviewer Stephen Thomas Erlewine attributed to a decisive change in style to remain relevant: "It's not only a commercially canny move, it generates the best Nickelback album to date."